 The NAWBO® Annual Awards Program honors the accomplishments and contributions of exemplary women who have led the way in the women's business community and are building a legacy for the next generation of entrepreneurs.

 2021 Woman Business Owner of the Year Award

 Sponsored by Bank of America

-Nominations for the 2021 NAWBO National Women Business Owner of the Year Award will be open April 13 - June 1.
-The award will be presented during the virtual National Women’s Business Conference (WBC) 2021, October 19, 2021.
+Nominations for the 2021 NAWBO National Women Business Owner of the Year Award will be open March 1 - May 30.
+The award will be presented during the virtual National Women’s Business Conference (WBC) at the Annual Gala, October 19, 2021.